auca/com.122-119/Practice_Tasks/Structured_Programming/Practice_01.md

 ### Homework Problem #9: Exercise 1.7

-Write the code which computes the following two equations:
+Write the code which computes the following two equations to approximate the value of $\pi$:

 $\pi = 4 \times ( 1 - \frac{1}{3} + \frac{1}{5} - \frac{1}{7} + \frac{1}{9} - \frac{1}{11})$

 $\pi = 4 \times ( 1 - \frac{1}{3} + \frac{1}{5} - \frac{1}{7} + \frac{1}{9} - \frac{1}{11} + \frac{1}{13})$

-**Note**: the values have to be calculated in the code — failing to do this will result in the problem not being graded.
-Use `double` type and `1.0` instead of `1` in your code.
+Note that you have to create a variable to store the final result.
+You also have to force the computer to calculate the mathematical expressions.

 ### Sample Output